 - Application and API integration for microservices.

-- Supports most databases and storage including: AWS, Azure, Google Cloud, Snowflake, Microsoft SQL Server, Oracle, Greenplum, SAS, Sybase, Teradata; and big data platforms including: Cloudera, Databricks, Google Dataproc, AWS EMR, Azure HDInsight.
+- Compatible with the following database and storage systems and providers: AWS, Azure, Google Cloud, Snowflake, Microsoft SQL Server, Oracle, Greenplum, SAS, Sybase, and Teradata.

 - Native Spark streaming to support real-time big data messaging systems.

 - Automated frameworks are particularly effective at nurturing data quality and health.